 nature of construction (NATCON)

 See S-101 DCEG clause 20.13 for the listings of allowable values.
 Values populated in S-57 for these attributes other than the allowable values will not be converted across to S-101.
 Data Producers are advised to check any populated values for CATSPM and NATCON on DAYMAR and amend appropriately.

+The following additional requirements for S-57 dataset conversion must be noted:

+Additional daymark shape information populated in the S-57 attribute INFORM will be converted to the S-101 complex attribute shape information.
+However, noting that INFORM may contain other information relevant to the daymark that is not related to the shape, the contents of INFORM will also be converted to the complex attribute information in addition to shape information.
+Data Producers are advised to check all instances of the population of shape information and information on Daymark during the automated conversion process and amend as appropriate.

 Floating structures